nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/unix_intro.md

 ## How do I jump to a directory from anywhere

-If you kmow the full path of a directory to which you want to navigate, type it after the `cd` command.
+If you know the full path of a directory to which you want to navigate, type it after the `cd` command.

 ```bash
 foo@bar$ pwd